 The company that built it quickly decided to release an international version, which it did in 2017.

-Five years later, this app is rapidly closing in on the world’s most extensive social networks in popularity and influence, having already surpassed them in terms of controversy.
+Five years later, this app is rapidly closing in on the world’s biggest social networks on popularity and influence, having already surpassed them in terms of controversy.

 We’re talking, of course, about TikTok.